UW–Milwaukee Panther Arena: History

-In 1994, the Wisconsin Center District (WCD), a state organization, was created in order to fund the Midwest Express Center, and, in 1995 the MECCA complex was folded into this, including the Arena (the now demolished BMO Harris Bradley Center and the newly opened Fiserv Forum are owned by a separate authority).
-Following a major overhaul in 1998, the arena is now home to the Milwaukee Wave of the Major Indoor Soccer League (including the 2006 MISL All-Star game) and is the Milwaukee venue for Disney on Ice.
+In 1994, the Wisconsin Center District (WCD), a state organization, was created in order to fund the Midwest Express Center, and, in 1995 the MECCA complex was folded into this, including the Arena.

 The WCD added the Wisconsin Athletic Walk of Fame alongside the U.S. Cellular Arena in 2001.
 At the end of this public promenade is a Wisconsin Historical Marker noting the location where Christopher Sholes invented the first practical typewriter, featuring the QWERTY keyboard layout.

-As the MECCA, the building hosted first- and second-round games in the Mideast Regional of the 1984 NCAA tournament.
-The U.S. Cellular Arena also hosted all or part of every Horizon League men's basketball conference tournament from 2003 to 2011.

 In 2008 and 2009, it was home to the Milwaukee Bonecrushers of the Continental Indoor Football League.

 On August 7, 2010, the arena hosted an Arena Football League playoff game between the Milwaukee Iron and the Chicago Rush.
 The Iron played their 2010 regular season home games at the BMO Harris Bradley Center, but the ongoing installation of the new center court scoreboard in that venue forced the home playoff games to be played at the U.S. Cellular Arena, where the Iron would go on to win.

-It is also home to the Brewcity Bruisers roller derby league.